Updated Running Quark and Lepton Parameters at Various Scales: SM running parameters

 The values of these parameters according to the \textbf{2024 PDG} data\ \cite{ParticleDataGroup:2024cfk} are\footnote{ For all quark masses except that of the top quark pole mass, which are reported at 90\% confidence level, the corresponding errors are rescaled to their $1\sigma$ values. }

-Looking at these inputs, one can immediately notice that the quark masses, according to the 2024 PDG analysis, are provided with unprecedented accuracy, far surpassing the precision previously stated.
+In this work, we update the analysis of Ref.~\cite{Antusch:2013jca} to obtain the running parameters using both the 2022 and 2024 PDG releases.
+Looking at these inputs, Eqs.~\eqref{eq:2022} and \eqref{eq:2024}, one can immediately notice that the quark masses, according to the 2024 PDG analysis, are provided with unprecedented accuracy, far surpassing the precision previously stated.
 For example, a comparison of the 2022 and 2024 PDG quoted values shows that, for the bottom quark, the uncertainty has decreased from 0.7\% to 0.09\%, and similarly for the other quark masses.
-In this work, we update the analysis of Ref.~\cite{Antusch:2013jca} to obtain the running parameters using both the 2022 and 2024 PDG releases, leaving it to the readers to decide which results to use as inputs in their model-building studies.
+On the other hand, the central values of the quark and lepton masses do not change significantly between the 2022 and 2024 PDG releases.
+A quick comparison between Eqs.~\eqref{eq:2022} and \eqref{eq:2024} immediately reveals that the largest shift occurs in the down-quark mass; however, this amounts to only a 0.6\% change.
+Thus, the primary difference instead lies in the quoted uncertainties: the 2022 edition adopted a more conservative assessment of certain systematic effects, whereas the 2024 release reflects increased confidence in controlling these uncertainties and therefore reports smaller errors.
+In this context, presenting results obtained with both PDG releases serves as a sensitivity analysis with respect to variations in the fundamental input parameters (which remain largely stable between 2022 and 2024) and their associated uncertainties (which are reduced significantly in 2024).
+Displaying both sets of results enables model builders to assess how sensitive their model parameters are to the different treatments of uncertainties in the fundamental input quantities.

 To compute the RG running of these input parameters up to the $M_Z$-scale and to convert them into the parameters of the SM ($y_u$, $y_d$, $y_s$, $y_c$, $y_b$, $y_t$, $y_e$, $y_\mu$, $y_\tau$, $g_1$, $g_2$, $g_3$, $\lambda$, and $v$) in the $\overline{\text{MS}}$ renormalization scheme\footnote{Note that, compared to Ref.\ \cite{Martin:2019lqd}, we use a different normalization for the Higgs quartic coupling $\lambda$.
 Namely, we define the Higgs potential as $V(\phi)=m^2|\phi|^2+\tfrac{1}{4}\lambda|\phi|^4$.
 Moreover, we use the GUT normalization for the gauge coupling $g_1$, i.e.\ $g_1^2=5/3g^{\prime 2}$.}, we use \texttt{SMDR}\ \cite{Martin:2019lqd}, a software library written in C. In addition to the QCD contributions to the RG running and matching, which are implemented in the \texttt{Mathematica} code \texttt{RunDec}\ \cite{Chetyrkin:2000yt, Herren:2017osy} (and C code \texttt{CRunDec}\ \cite{Schmidt:2012az, Herren:2017osy}) and were used in Ref.\ \cite{Antusch:2013jca}, \texttt{SMDR} also handles the 2-loop pure electroweak (EW) and mixed QCD/EW contributions to the running and matching.